NLNOG/irrexplorer/README.md

   * `poetry run frontend-build`, to make a local production build of the frontend
   * `poetry run alembic upgrade head`, to create the database schema

-To update a local install, update your local checkout, then run the steps above again - they are aware of existing state and safe to execute multiple times.

 Poetry is a Python package manager that automatically creates and manages a virtual environment.
 You can get more details about the virtual environment poetry is using with `poetry env info`.

+### Updating

+To update a local install, update your local checkout, then run the installation steps again - they are aware of existing state and safe to execute multiple times.

 ### Running